-Comprehensive and highly practical, Introducing Leadership introduces the principles and practice of leadership, from theory through to the development of the readers own leadership ability.
-From the analysis of the different sources of leadership and management theory emerges a model that will provide the basis for the development of readers own leadership skills and for the application of these through the rest of the book.
+Comprehensive and highly practical, Introducing Leadership introduces the principles and practice of leadership, from theory through to the development of the reader’s own leadership ability.
+From the analysis of the different sources of leadership and management theory emerges a model that will provide the basis for the development of readers’ own leadership skills and for the application of these through the rest of the book.

 NVQ Level 3 students studying for level 3 and level 4 ILM leadership qualifications; HR Training/Managers

 - 25th August 2006

 Introducing Leadership explains the principles and practice of leadership and is aimed at first-line managers who are in a position to practice the leadership role and recognize the importance of leadership in ensuring their own future success.
 From the analysis of the different sources of leadership and management theory emerges a model that will provide the basis for the development of reader's own leadership skills and for the application of these through the rest of the book.-AFSM International S-Business, Jan-Feb 2007